THIS IS AN "ADULTS ONLY" EVENT

 NO ONE under 21 allowed

-Click the flyer above for printable PDF version
+Click the flyer below for printable PDF version

 - Preliminary Routines will be Friday, Finals on Saturday.

 - Each dancer's maximum time is 3 minutes.

 - Want to sponsor a dancer for this event?
 The sponsors must register and pay the sponsor fee of $250.00.
 Sponsors will then be posted on the flyer and website.

 - Unsponsored girls can sign up at the Chili Challenge.

 John’s Par 1 Golf Carts & Lawn Equipment

 Thanks to all who have supported the Chili Challenge over the past 30 years and to the friends they brought with them this year.
 We've had hundreds that made comments, saying, "Thank you for the greatest party in the state!"
 Miserable George says, "Hell, maybe in the whole damn world."